 Stacy graduated magna cum laude with an A.B. in History and Literature from Harvard College, where she also received the John Harvard Scholarship for Academic Achievement of the Highest Distinction and the Harvard College Scholarship for Academic Excellence.
 She then headed straight to Harvard Law School, where she earned her J.D. (cum laude) and served as a senior editor for the Harvard Environmental Law Review and a staff member for the Harvard Human Rights Journal.

-Stacy spent one year as a judicial law clerk to a federal district judge in Bangor before becoming a litigation partner at Brann & Isaacson (Lewiston) in 2006.
+Stacy spent one year as a judicial law clerk to a federal district judge in Bangor and in 2006 became a litigation attorney Brann & Isaacson (Lewiston), where she is now a partner.
 She focuses on intellectual property and tax litigation on behalf of leading internet retailers and e–commerce firms.
 She has published a number of legal articles and also acts as co–counsel pro bono for Natural Resources Council of Maine in federal and state administrative proceedings and litigation to protect Maine’s environment and natural resources.